US inflation eased slightly last month as price increases extend slow descent

-WASHINGTON (AP) — Measures of U.S. inflation in September showed that the pace of price increases is still grinding lower, though at a slow and uneven pace.
+WASHINGTON (AP) — Measures of U.S. inflation eased slightly in September, evidence that consumer price increases are continuing to grind lower at a gradual pace.

-Prices in the United States increased 0.4% from August to September, a slowdown from the previous month.
-Thursday’s report from the Labor Department also showed that annual consumer inflation in September was unchanged from a 3.7% rise in August.
+Consumer prices increased 0.4% from August to September, below the previous month’s 0.6% pace.
+Thursday’s report from the Labor Department also showed that year-over-year inflation was unchanged last month from a 3.7% rise in August.

-Still, on a month-to-month basis, prices are still rising faster than is consistent with the Fed’s 2% target.
-Core prices increased 0.3% in September, the same as the previous month.
+Still, on a month-to-month basis, prices are continuing to rise faster than is consistent with the Federal Reserve’s 2% target.
+Core prices increased 0.3% from August to September, the same as in the previous month.

+The report “was a mixed bag,” said Laura Rosner-Warburton, senior economist at MacroPolicy Perspectives.
+“It still suggests that we have exited the higher inflation regime of the pandemic, but we’re still elevated.”

+Thursday’s inflation data is unlikely to change the Fed’s outlook, Rosner-Warburton said, because the central bank already expected a slow decline in inflation.

 Economists and Fed officials have long cautioned that inflation would likely ease in a bumpy and uneven way, though it is still expected to keep slowing into 2024.
 Thursday’s inflation data follows several speeches this week by Fed officials suggesting that they are inclined to leave their benchmark interest rate unchanged at their next meeting Oct.
 31- Nov.
 1.